Log-ergodicity: A New Concept for Modeling Financial Markets: Ergodic Maker Operator and the Log-Ergodic Processes

-Consequently, using Birkhoff ergodic theorem, as $T$ approaches infinity, it follows that there exist infinitely many time intervals of length $\delta_i$ for every $i\geq0$, for which $Z_\delta$ returns to it's mean along the path $\omega_0$. \end{proof}
+Consequently, using Birkhoff's ergodic theorem, as $T$ approaches infinity, it follows that there exist infinitely many time intervals of length $\delta_i$ for every $i\geq0$, for which $Z_\delta$ returns to its mean along the path $\omega_0$. \end{proof}